Alertbest/GoogleCapstone/README.md

 ## BUSINESS TASK

-The available data will be used to understand how casual and annual members use cyclistic bike differently with a view to improve the annual membership rate of the company.
+The available data will be used to understand how casual and annual members use cyclistic bike differently  in 2021 with a view to improve the annual membership rate of the company.

 ## DATA PREPARATION